jodurcha/compota2003/README.md

 - 👋 Hi, I’m @compota2003 or Rodrigo
 - 👀 I’m interested in ...
-Frontend
+Full Stack, Python
 - 🌱 I’m currently learning ...
-CS50 Web Programming
+Codo a codo 4.0 Full Stack, Freecodecamp Responsive Web Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... rodrigowaltercampos@gmail.com